alchemyplatform/aa-sdk/site/smart-accounts/overview.md

 - [Web3Auth](signers/web3auth)
 - [Externally Owned Account](signers/eoa)

 At this point you should be able to integrate smart accounts in your application.
 However, there are a few advanced features that can help you improve the user experience and save on gas costs.
-Information about these can be found in the subsequent sections.
+Information about these can be found in the `Guides` section.

 ## 4. Sponsoring Gas

 Being able to sponsor gas for your users is one of the most powerful features enabled by smart accounts and can help you build a seamless user experience.
-We'll cover this in detail with code examples in the [Sponsoring Gas](sponsoring-gas) section.
+We'll cover this in detail with code examples in the [Sponsoring Gas](/guides/sponsoring-gas) section.

 ## 5. Batching Transactions

 Transaction batching allows you to bundle multiple transaction calls into a single User Operation and execute them in a single atomic transaction.
 This can help you save on gas costs and improve the user experience.
-We'll cover this in detail with code examples in the [Batching Transactions](batching-transactions) section.
+We'll cover this in detail with code examples in the [Batching Transactions](/guides/batching-transactions) section.

 ## 6. Transferring Ownership

 Ownership is an important aspect of smart accounts.
 The Light Account implementation allows you to transfer the ownership of a smart account to another entity.
-We'll cover this in detail with code examples in the [Transferring Ownership](transferring-ownership) section.
+We'll cover this in detail with code examples in the [Transferring Ownership](/guides/transferring-ownership) section.